 Friedemann Vogel

-I take strength from fragility: Friedemann Vogel
+I gain strength from frailty: Friedemann Vogel

-"Is a dancer a complete artist or an instrument of the choreographer?
-What does he express through the body?
-What margin of freedom does he have?"
-Friedemann Vogel - one of the greatest étoiles of the 21st century, principal dancer of the glorious Stuttgart Ballet - offers the answer from his own: with a performance.
-Die Seele am Fa-den/SoulThreads, a creation created with visual artist Thomas Lempertz, will debut July 5 at Festival dei Due Mondi in Spoleto.
-The inspiration comes from Heinrich von Kleist'sThe Puppet Theater, where two characters confront each other on the theme: is a dancer, human and therefore subject to mistakes, superior, or a puppet, which has no physical limitations?
+“Is a dancer a complete artist or a choreographer's instrument?
+What does it express through the body?
+What margin of freedom does it have?”
+Friedemann Vogel - one of the greatest étoiles of the 21st century, Principal dancer of the glorious Stuttgart Ballet - offers the answer on its own: with a show.
+Die Seele am Fa-den/Soul Threads (The threads of the soul), a creation created with visual artist Thomas Lempertz, will debut on July 5 at the Festival of Two Worlds in Spoleto.
+Inspiration comes from The puppet theater by Heinrich von Kleist, where two characters discuss the theme: is a dancer superior, human and therefore subject to mistakes, or a puppet, who has no physical limitations?

 Easy answer today that the trend is to emphasize the strength of fragility, the beauty of imperfection.

-I don't want to be called "a classical dancer"-I am proud to have been classically trained, but I can do so much more.
-As it happens in contemporary choreography: Wayne McGregor, for example (in 2005 with Eden/Eden, ed.), by including me in the creations, created something new.
-Art-which is a social glue-must evolve; it should not be kept in a museum.
-However, to times, one is impressed by noticing how modern Nijinsky (of the legendary Russian Ballet company, founded in 1911, ed.) actually is.
+I don't want to be called “a classical dancer”: I'm proud to have been classically trained, but I can do much more.
+As happens in contemporary choreography: Wayne McGregor, for example (in 2005 with Eden/Eden, Editor's note), inserting me into the creations, created something new.
+Art - which is a social glue - must evolve, it should not be kept in a museum.
+Although, at times, one is impressed by how modern Nijinsky (of the mythical company of Russian ballets, founded in 1911, editor's note).

 Over the decades, the weight of men has changed.